 This road takes you to Belize.
 From Cancun to Belize there are about 5 hours and a half.

 This one-lane road, most wide stretches and with good visibility, leads you through the south of the Peninsula, linking the states of Quintana Roo and Campeche.
 In this area is where we surely find the most interesting old Mayan cities of the Peninsula.
 Calakmul, Becán, Balamkú, Kohunlich, Dzibanché await you ... go wonders.

 Federal Highway 180 Champoton-Campeche-Mérida:

 This section of the Peninsula is also perfectly communicated and signposted by the federal highway 180.
 The different points of interest are marked on the road.
-Between Campeche y Champoton You can go for the fee: 40 km and pay around 60 pesos.
-Between Campeche and Mérida the federal highway 180 is the main one, well signposted.
+Between Campeche y Champoton You can go for the toll: 40 km and pay around 60 pesos.
+Between Campeche and Mérida, federal highway 180 is the main one, well signposted.

 Rent a car in Peninsula Yucatan:

 Yes, rent a car you will need to have more than 18 years (some companies over 21 years, and others from 25), a Driver's license (driving license) and credit card.
 I leave you the Tips for driving around the Peninsula in case you're thinking about doing it

 There are many national and international car rental companies, you can find them at airports, in the main cities or on the internet.
 Rental companies facilitate delivery to hotels.
 My choice is book the car via internet because it is usually cheaper.
 I recommend booking the car months before, especially if you travel in peak times such as Christmas, Easter or summer.
 They tend to increase prices as the date approaches, just as it happens with airline tickets.
 You do not need an 4 × 4 to travel the Peninsula, the roads are good and safe.